Maya Sita: Legend

-The Tamil text Sri Venkatachala Mahatyam relates Maya Sita to Vedavati, but her next birth is Padmavati, not Draupadi.
+The Tamil text Sri Venkatachala Mahatyam relates Maya Sita to Vedavati, but her next birth is Padmavati, not Radha.
 After Ravana tries to molest Vedavati, she curses him that she would destroy his clan.
 She seeks the protection of Agni.
 Agni consoles her and gives her not only shelter but also the opportunity to take her vengeance.
 He disguises Vedavati as Sita, who is going to be kidnapped by Ravana and hides the real Sita in his refuge.
 At the time of Agni Pariksha, Vedavati enters the fire and Agni accompanies Sita and Vedavati out in public.
 Rama is perplexed seeing the two Sitas.
 The real Sita informs Rama that Vedavati was abducted in her place and suffered the incarceration in Lanka.
 She demands Rama to marry Vedavati, however Rama refuses citing his vow to have only one wife in this birth.
 He promises that in Kali Yuga (the present and final age), when he appear on earth as Venkateshwara, Vedavati will be born as Padmavati, whom he will marry.
 Unlike Sanskrit texts, Agni plans the whole thing and Sita conspires with him to protect herself, but also safeguards the surrogate Sita's interests.

 In the Malayalam Adhyatma Ramayana by Thunchaththu Ezhuthachan (16th century), Vedavati – disguised as Sita – appears before Sita from the latter's kitchen fire and volunteers to be kidnapped in Sita's place.
 As per Vedavati's advice, Sita hides in fire and lives in Agni's protection.
 After Agni Pariksha when Sita is reunited with Rama, Vedavati is blessed to marry Vishnu in Kali Yuga.